openstack-archive/gnocchi/doc/source/architecture.rst

 .. note::

-   The Ceph driver does not utilize compression as the Swift and File drivers do in favour of more efficient write support.
-Therefore, each point is always 9B in Ceph where as the Swift and File backends may have a smaller storage footprint but higher I/O requirements.
+   The Ceph driver does not utilize compression as the Swift, S3 and File drivers do in favour of more efficient write support.
+Therefore, each point is always 9B in Ceph where as the Swift, S3 and File backends may have a smaller storage footprint but higher I/O requirements.
 It also requires some additional formatting which may add to disk size.